blebon/directChillFoam/docs/source/tutorials/Vreeman2002.rst

       value           uniform $waterTemp;
   }

-The surface of the billet that is sprayed with water jets uses the `water film HTC <../src/ThermophysicalTransportModels.html#water-film-heat-transfer-coefficient>`_ boundary condition:
+The surface of the billet that is sprayed with water jets uses the `water film HTC <../src/ThermophysicalTransportModels.html#water-film-heat-transfer-coefficient>`_ boundary condition.
+Use the ``Vreeman2002.write_htc.write_HTC_T()`` function to generate the Foam temperature-htc table.

+.. autofunction:: Vreeman2002.write_htc.write_HTC_T
+  :noindex:

 .. code-block:: C